v4rakh/ts3web/README.md

 **ts3web** is a webinterface for any TeamSpeak 3 Server used with serverQuery login.

 This webinterface aims to be as simple as possible.
-It does not provide complex features.
-Instead, it only supports features considered useful for a TeamSpeak 3 web interface.  **The minimalistic approach is intentional!**
+The minimalistic approach is intentional.

-If you like to help (to translate or implement missing features), open an issue first.
-You should use existing code to implement new features.
+If you like to help (to translate or implement features), open an issue first.
+If possible, you should use existing code to implement new features.
 PRs will be merged after a code review.

-Things you **cannot** do:
+Features which are currently not supported:
-- Permissions Management (add, edit, delete for servergroups, channelgroups, clients)
+- Permissions Management (except for viewing)
-- File Management (except viewing)
+- File Management (except for viewing)
-- Temporary passwords
-- Move online clients

 ## Install ##